rancher/partner-charts-ci/README.md

 ### Featured Charts

 In the `Apps > Charts` view, the Rancher UI may have a set of tiles at the top featuring several charts.
 These are the "featured" charts.
 Charts that are featured have the `catalog.cattle.io/featured` annotation set on their latest chart version.
+This annotation is reserved for preferred partners that SUSE has agreed to highlight in the `Apps > Charts` marquee tiles.
 You can see and control featured charts using the `partner-charts-ci feature` subcommands.

 ### Deprecating and Removing Packages